bitburner-official/bitburner-src/markdown/bitburner.sleeve.settocompanywork.md

 boolean

-True if the sleeve started working on this company, false otherwise.
+True if the sleeve started working for this company, false otherwise.

 ## Remarks

 RAM cost: 4 GB

-Return a boolean indicating whether or not the sleeve started working or this company.
+Return a boolean indicating whether or not the sleeve started working for a company.